mateus558/UFJF-MLTK/getting_started/classification.rst

     }

-:numref:`dualperc-spirals` example generates a spirals dataset with 500 samples using the dataset function from ``mltk::datasets::`` namespace, initialize the visualization object and instantiate the ``PerceptronDual`` wrapper with a gaussian kernel with standard deviation of 1.0 as a kernel parameter.
-To guarantee the algorithm convergence, the maximum training time of the algorithm id set as 500ms, after that, the model is trained and its decision boundary is ploted as in :numref:`spirals-dualperc-dec`.
+:numref:`dualperc-spirals` example generates a spirals dataset with 500 samples using the ``make_spirals`` function from ``mltk::datasets::`` namespace, initialize the visualization object and instantiate the ``PerceptronDual`` wrapper with a gaussian kernel with standard deviation of 1.0 as a kernel parameter.
+To guarantee the algorithm convergence, the maximum training time of the algorithm is set as 500ms, after that, the model is trained and its decision boundary is ploted as in :numref:`spirals-dualperc-dec`.

 .. figure:: images/classification/contour-spirals-percdual.png
   :width: 450